apache/beam/sdks/python/apache_beam/testing/analyzers/README.md

 If a new test needs to be registered for the performance alerting tool, please add the required test parameters to the config file.

-**Note**: Please add the label `perf-alert` along with the other labels that are relevant to the test.
-This will help keeping track of the issues created by the performance alerting tool.